-Relying on the Work of Others
+Using Relying on the Work of Others

-- R220.7 A Member who intends to rely on the work of other individuals, either internal or external to the employing organisation, or other organisations shall exercise professional judgement to determine what steps to take, if any, in order to fulfil the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider in determining whether reliance on others is reasonable include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards.
+- R220.7 A Member who intends to use rely on the work of others individuals, whether either internal or external to the employing organisation, or other organisations, shall exercise professional judgement to determine the appropriate what steps to take, if any, in order to fulfil the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider when a Member intends to usein determining whether reliance on the work of others is reasonable include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards.